elizabethqiu/STAT400/README.md

 Acknowledgements:

-I gained inspo and the "template" for notes from Ekesh Kumar, a former UMD CS grad and TA.
+I gained inspo for notes from Ekesh Kumar, a former UMD CS grad and TA.
+I used his notes as a template for mine.
+He's goated.

 The examples in the PDF were provided by Professor Paul J. Smith.

 LaTeX style file (evan.sty) created by https://github.com/vEnhance.

-Mom, dad, and Ethan who have always supported me through the way.
+Family and friends who have always supported me through the way.
 I am grateful to each and every one of you and more.

-And some friends: I will update this later.